Loycifer/resRand.php/README.md

 Thus, the creation of stimulus lists, and possibly the creation of entire scripts for programs such as Neurobehavioral Systems' Presentation, can be easily automated using PHP.

-The object works identically to its JavaScript counterpart, so you should be able to use the [resRand.js Readme](https://github.com/Loycifer/resRand.js/blob/master/README.md) for instructions.
+The object works identically to its JavaScript counterpart, so you should be able to use the [resRand.js Readme](https://github.com/Loycifer/resRand.js/blob/master/README.md) for instructions, provided you are proficient in PHP.